 Erected 1950 by The California Centennials Commission.
 Base furnished by Placer County Historical Society.
 Dedicated August 20, 1950.
 (Marker Number 398.)

 Location.
 39° 1.755′ N, 120° 51.686′ W. Marker is in Forest Hill, California, in Placer County.
 Marker is at the intersection of Yankee Jim Road and Spring Garden Road, on the right when traveling north on Yankee Jim Road.
 Touch for map.
 Marker is in this post office area: Foresthill CA 95631, United States of America.
+Touch for directions.

 Regarding Yankee Jim's.
 This site has been designated a California Registered Historical Landmark (No.398)

 1. California Genealogy: Yankee Jim’s.
 (Submitted on September 29, 2008, by Syd Whittle of El Dorado Hills, California.)

 2. California Museum; Gold Rush District - Forest Hill.
 (Submitted on September 29, 2008, by Syd Whittle of El Dorado Hills, California.)

 Credits.
 This page was last revised on November 7, 2019.
 It was originally submitted on September 29, 2008, by Syd Whittle of El Dorado Hills, California.
 This page has been viewed 3,420 times since then and 81 times this year.
 Photos: 1, 2. submitted on September 29, 2008, by Syd Whittle of El Dorado Hills, California.